xuru/pyvisdk/sources/do/event_ex.txt

     .. py:attribute:: severity

-        The severity level of the message: null=>info.
+        The severity level of the message: null=>info.See EventEventSeverity